guipper/Guipper/README.md

-# Guipper .Real-time Visual Software
+# Guipper Real-time Visual Software
 ## Brief Project Description and Purpose
 Guipper is a software developed for real-time visual creation using GLSL fragment shaders.
 It allows for the execution of parameterized and generative visuals with extremely low overhead, while also providing the ability to add new shaders.